mavel-x/meetup-bot/README.md

 # PythonMeetup Bot

-Проект содержит телеграмм-бота для митапов, в котором можно задать вопрос спикеру, получить ответ, а также посмотреть расписание.
-A convention bot that helps users get up-to-date event schedules, send their questions to speakers and get answers sent back in text format if the question has not been answered by the speaker on stage.
+A bot for conventions that helps users get up-to-date event schedules, send their questions to speakers and receive answers in text format if the question has not been answered by the speaker during their talk.

 Test bot: https://t.me/meetup_andrinho_bot